rayguo17/javascript_algorithms/README.md

 # Algorithms :rocket:

-## Purpose :dark_sunglasses:
+## Intro :computer:

-The purpose of this repository is to allow students to practice and build up their javascript skills, mainly by working through these algorithms.
+This repository is to show the algorithms problem that i have solved, and going to solve.

 ### How to run this package